Driving in Flood Water

 Check the news

-Is it possible to delay the journey or take an alternative route around the flooded area?
+Is it possible to delay the journey or take an alternative route to avoid the flooded area?
+Keep in mind that you may also need to account for extra journey time for slower speeds.

 - In flowing water a depth of 60 cm can carry a vehicle away.